SOFTENG761-2024/project-team-10/README.md

 ## Testing AWS CDK infrastructure as code

-We currently put dev and prod stacks all in one account but you can test deploying the stack with your own suffix.
 You need to reachout to Mark(mzhu929) for giving you permission to access AWS console and deploying stacks as this is his personal AWS account.

 ```bash